mantidproject/mantid/dev-docs/source/WritingCustomConvertToMDTransformation.rst

 Any data users want to transfer to the custom plugin can be added to this class, as long as this does not lead to excessive memory usage or overhead.

-``MDWSDescription`` class is copy constructable and assignable and if these operators fail due to the changes to the class, custom copy constructor and assignment operators have to be defined.
+The ``MDWSDescription`` class is copy constructable and assignable and if these operators fail due to the changes to the class, custom copy constructor and assignment operators have to be defined.

 Doing the transformation